raspberrypilearning/sock-puppet/en/step_2.md

 --- task ---
-**Test:** hold the two foil bits together and see the icon show when they are released.
+**Test:** connect the two foil bits together and see the icon show when they are released.
 --- /task ---